microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-singlevm-rhel7/README.md

   ![alt text](images/template-output.png)

 - Copy the string from the "sshCommand" field.
-Open a terminal tool(or cmd window) and paste the string to access a VM on Azure cloud.
+Open command prompt and paste the string to access the VM.

-- Enter the VM Username and Password, the "Admin User" and "Admin Password" you provided before you deployed the template.
+- Enter the VM username and password/ssh key, the "Admin Username" and "Admin Password" you provided before you deployed the template.

-- Once you login into the VM, you can go through a server.log on JBoss EAP how Jgroup discovery works for clustering:
+- Once you login into the VM, you can go through the server.log on JBoss EAP how Jgroup discovery works for clustering:

   ![alt text](images/ssh-command.png)